Andover Township Commissions, Committees, and Boards

 Businesses or individuals who would like to support/sponsor Sustainable Andover events and/or initiatives please contact David Kolstad at (908) 472-0648 or email@example.com.
 If you are interested in serving on the Sustainable Andover committee, contact Eric Olsen at (908) 447-5488 or firstname.lastname@example.org

 Andover Township is governed by a Mayor and Committee who are chosen through partisan elections held in annually November.
 The Mayor and the four Committee members handle legislative functions.
 A full-time Administrator assists the Mayor and Council and coordinates the operations of government departments.

-Meetings are scheduled for the second and fourth Monday of the month.
+Meetings are scheduled for the first and third Thursday of the month.
 Meetings begin at 7:30 and are held at the Municipal Building.
 The public is encouraged to attend.
 Executive session, if necessary, will be held at 6:30 p.m. prior to the regular meeting.